Young Thomas Grey

 “See, a sailor’s life isn’t all hardships.
 Let’s find a good tavern for a meal.”

 After some walking and asking passers-by, they found the Anson inn, clearly a tavern catering to sailing men.
 Being a commanding officer, Theodore Grey was shown to a table in common room which was open to the street on one side.
-He ordered a pepper-pot for them and thin ale.
+He ordered a pepper-pot for them and small ale.
 After the first bites, young Thomas thought his tongue and lips were on fire.
-It was hot!
+He had never encountered the hot spices on the Caribbean, and even his eyes were watering.
 His father chuckled.

 “It’s the custom here, my boy.
 Somehow the meats keep better when they’re spicy.
 You’ll get used to it.”